 Sunflowers have a long tradition of being grown for food.
 Early Native Americans were among the first to grow sunflowers as a food source, and with good reason.
-Sunflowers are a source all sorts of healthy fats, fiber and vitamin E, not to mention that they just taste great.
+Sunflowers are a source of all sorts of healthy fats, fiber, and vitamin E, not to mention that they just taste great.

 Growing Sunflowers as Food

 If you have decided to try growing sunflowers as food, there are a few things that you should keep in mind.

 Choose the right kind when growing sunflowers for food

 First, you need to choose the right kind of sunflower to grow.
 While there are now dozens of varieties of sunflowers to choose from, you should find one that is a confectionery sunflower seed or a non-oil seed.
 These tend to be the large black and white striped seeds.
 These are the tastiest seeds for human consumption.
 Some examples of confectionery sunflower seeds are:

 - Russian Mammoth

 Choose the right spot when planting sunflowers for food

 Next, you need to select a good place to grow your sunflowers.
 Sunflowers need plenty of sunlight, so make sure that the site you choose gets at least six to eight hours of sunlight a day.

 You also want to make sure that the place you choose has good drainage, but also has a soil structure that will retain some water as sunflowers need lots of water.